 Day Two-Pay a visit to the Destin History & Fishing Museum for a look into Destin’s rich fishing history, which dates back to the 1800s when New England fisherman Captain Leonard Destin settled in the area and pioneered the fishing industry.
 Afterwards, take the 2-minute drive on over to Calhoun Avenue to Dewey Destin’s Seafood Restaurant for some fresh, local seafood from the descendant of Captain Destin himself.
 After lunch, rent a jet ski (or two) and ride around, taking in the breathtaking views of the area by water.
 Be on the lookout for playful dolphins and other marine animals that call our Florida waters home!
 When you return from your ride, grab a fruity drink, snack, or cocktail from one of the vendors along the Destin Harbor Boardwalk and take a stroll.
 You’ll see the charter boats coming in with their catches and enjoy the hustle and bustle on the docks.

 Day Three– Destin has been named one of the Top 10 Places in the world to live and boat by Boating Magazine, and boating is a must for the perfect travel itinerary.
-Visitors can rent all manner of recreational watercraft, including fishing boats, pontoon boats, power boats, and sailboats, to explore the Emerald Coast.
+Visitors can rent all manner of recreational watercraft, including fishing boats, pontoon boats, power boats, sailboats, and jet skis to explore the Emerald Coast.
 You’ll want to rent or charter a boat, or take the Crab Island Shuttle Boat, to check out Crab Island, an underwater sandbar and popular gathering spot for boaters.
-The sandbar offers a unique mixture of activities in a beautiful tropical setting, including floating restaurants and mobile food vendors (who come to you by boat) and even the occasional band playing on a floating stage!
 Click here to see available boats.
-If you’re in the mood for an adventure, check out the Crab Island Adventure Tour, a 4 hour boat excursion that includes an inflatable water park, snorkeling, shelling, kayaking, paddleboarding AND a stop at Crab Island to check out the festivities.
+And if you’re in the mood to be entertained, check out the Crab Island Adventure Tour, a fun-filled captained boat excursion that includes an inflatable water park, snorkeling, shelling, kayaking, paddleboarding AND a stop at Crab Island to check out the festivities.

 Day Four-You may need a break from the sun for a day, and what better way to spend the day than to hit up the local shops.
 Destin has a huge variety of local boutiques, an expansive outdoor retail shopping mall, and even a giant outlet center at Silver Sands Outlets .
 Stock up on souvenirs from your trip to commemorate your epic vacation!
 Plan to finish up your shopping extravaganza with the shops at HarborWalk Village, and grab dinner from one of the many restaurants (our favorites are Jackacudas, Harry T’s, or Crab Island Cantina) while you’re there.
 Sunset views on the Harbor are breathtaking sights to see, and on Thursdays between Memorial Day and Labor Day you can even watch an air show featuring vintage WWII airplanes and a spectacular fireworks show after dark.